nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_matlab1.md

 use the NEP-solvers of this package.
 Below is a description of two ways to solve nonlinear eigenvalue problems defined in MATLAB.
+There is a cost in terms of efficiency to define your problem in MATLAB, due to overhead associated with communication between the MATLAB and Julia processes.
+Very large scale problems are recommended to be defined directly in Julia.

 !!! note
     To work with NEPs defined in MATLAB you need to have MATLAB installed on your computer.
-We use the [MATLAB interoperability package](https://github.com/JuliaInterop/MATLAB.jl) to link Julia exacution with MATLAB execution.
+We use the [MATLAB interoperability package](https://github.com/JuliaInterop/MATLAB.jl) to link Julia execution with MATLAB execution.

-!!! tip
-    There is a cost in terms of efficiency to define your problem in MATLAB, due to overhead associated with communication between the MATLAB and Julia processes.
-Very large scale problems are recommended to be defined directly in Julia.

 Suppose you have the following NEP in MATLAB
 ```math